advaith-ai/scopeAPI/docs/ScopeAPI_Project_Structure.md

 ### Testing
 - Backend: Unit tests with Go's testing package and testify
-- Frontend: Unit tests with Jasmine and Karma
+- Admin Console: Unit tests with Jasmine and Karma
 - Integration tests for API endpoints
 - End-to-end tests for critical user flows